The California Firefighters Memorial is a lasting tribute to the men and women who gave their lives to protect their fellow Californians.

-See the complete list of California Firefighters Memorial Wall Names HERE
+See the complete list of California Firefighters Memorial Wall Names HERE.

 The Annual Memorial Ceremony

-In the autumn of each year, the California Firefighters Memorial Ceremony honors fallen firefighters and their families, and performs the sad task of adding new names to the Memorial Wall.
+Each year, the California Firefighters Memorial Ceremony honors fallen firefighters and their families, and performs the sad task of adding new names to the Memorial Wall.